 Centuries-old carvings of human stick figures, geometric shapes, animal symbols, circles, and seemingly random lines and squiggles, that even the most brilliant archaeologists have been unable to decipher, peek from the dark, rock walls and challenge all to read them.

-Lagomarsino Canyon isn't easy to reach, which is good because it is such a fragile place.
+Lagomarsino Canyon isn't easy to reach, which is good because it is such a precious place.
 The canyon is a designated historical archeological site so all care should be taken not to disturb anything in the area.
 It is against the law to damage or remove any of the petroglyphs.

 While there are several ways to reach the canyon, one of the easiest methods is by driving to Virginia City.
 Continue north to the Virginia Highlands area and turn left on Cartwright Road.
 Drive for about three miles and turn north onto Lousetown Road.